mgussekloo/laravel-facet-filter/README.md

 	public function getNonMissingOptions(): Collection { ... }
 	// constrain the given query to this facet's filtered values public function constrainQueryWithFilter($query): FacetQueryBuilder {
-    // make the http query for this value public function get_http_query($value): string
+    // get the http query for this value public function getHttpQuery($value): string
 	// get this facet's parameter name
 	public function getParamName(): string { ... }
 	// get this facet's unique slug (used for indexing)